botgram/botgram/docs/message.md

 ## Update

-This type of message indicates some kind of change or event in a chat, such as someone entering a group, new photo, and so on.
+This type of message (usually called «service message» in the official API docs) indicates some kind of change or event in a chat, such as someone entering a group, new photo, and so on.
 Updates are the only kind of message that can't be resent.
 Update messages have the following additional fields: